EugeneChirkun/PlaywrightCucumberTypescript/README.md

 Was added two workflows for GitHub Actions.
 Workflows triggered on push and pull request in `master` branch One workflow for running Playwright tests and creating reports, second workflow for performance and load testing using Artillery.io.

-## Test cases
-Test cases are written using Gherkin syntax, for further automation using Cucumber.
-Stored in .xlsx and placed in `test cases EXCEL` directory in project root folder.